mikowals/dynamic_vector.mojo/README.md

 __setitem__ with References is  315.48736023548634 times faster than the std lib version.
 ```

 This is the time savings by switching to efficient Reference usage - avoiding the extra activity in the previous demo - for a relatively small number of nested fields.
 While the nesting multiplies the time savings in this example, there will be some savings in any update of a `struct` using `__setitem__` in `DynamicVector`.

 The larger the `struct` the larger the savings, independent of how small field being updated is.
-In this example, we are only updating a reference passable ("trivial") Int and it still triggers copies and deletes of sibling vectors.
-These are avoided if instead you update a Reference.
+In this example, we are only updating a reference passable ("trivial") Int and it still triggers copies and deletes of sibling values.
+These are avoided if instead you update in-place via a Reference.

 # Python-style slices - `var evens = vec[0::2]`

-`mojo slice_demo.mojo` creates some slices and demonstrates inplace updates since each slice holds a Reference to the original vector.
+`mojo slice_demo.mojo` creates some slices and demonstrates in-place updates since each slice holds a Reference to the original vector.

 ```console
 original vec (size = 16) [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15]